 - Can I take vitamins or herbs to prevent the flu?

 Centers for Disease Control and Prevention website.
-Key facts about seasonal flu vaccine.
+Seasonal flu vaccines.

 Centers for Disease Control and Prevention website.
 Flu: what to do if you get sick.

 Ison MG, Lee N. Influenza.
 In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
 27th ed.
 Philadelphia, PA: Elsevier; 2024:chap 332.

 Last reviewed on: 10/13/2023

 Reviewed by: Linda J. Vorvick, MD, Clinical Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.